 An artwork showing the woody trunks of vines twisted and entwined together.
 This is meant to illustrate the way individual vines might twist together to form a Vine Collective’s body.

-Overview: Vine Collectives are a sapient plant species.
-Each individual is a group of animated vines that entwine together to form a shared body and consciousness.
+Overview: Vine collectives are a sapient, magical, plant species, meaning that they are capable of complex thought.
+Each individual is a group of animated vines that entwine together to form a shared humanoid body and consciousness.

-Physical Description: Most Vine Collectives have a roughly humanoid body covered in leaves.
-The vines, usually siblings, are unbranching.
-They are joined together at the feet and weave together as they go upward to form legs, a torso, arms, and a head.
-Each foot is an interconnected root web that allows the vines to share water, food, and other nutrients with each other.
+Physical Description: Each vine collective is a group of entwined vines joined together by a shared root system.
+The vines are unbranching and weave together to form a roughly humanoid body covered in leaves.
+Each foot of this body is an interconnected root web that allows the vines to share water, food, and nutrients with each other.
 New shoots start in these root webs and grow quickly because they are nurtured by the adult vines.

-In order for a Vine Collective’s roots to get water and nutrients from soil or mud, the ends of their roots temporarily extend out of the root web and sink down into the ground.
-Vine Collective roots can pull in water and nutrients quickly and store them in the base of the vine stems, allowing the collective to retract their roots and move on after only a short time of being rooted.
-This also gives their humanoid bodies big feet, thick legs, and a low center of gravity.
-Combined with strong roots, many Vine Collectives have the added benefit of being difficult to knock over.
+In order for a vine collective’s roots to get water and nutrients from soil or mud, the ends of their roots temporarily extend out of the root web and sink down into the ground.
+Vine collective roots can pull in water and nutrients quickly and store them in the base of the vine stems, allowing the collective to retract their roots and move on after only a short time of being rooted.
+As a result, their humanoid bodies tend to have big feet, thick legs, and a low center of gravity that makes them difficult to knock over.

-Diet: They get energy from photosynthesis and need a significant amount of time in the sun every day.
+Diet: Vine collectives get energy from photosynthesis and need a significant amount of time in the sun every day.
 Water and nutrients are absorbed through their roots as described above.
-Because Vine Collectives can store energy, water, and nutrients in the base of their stems, they can go a few days without sun, water, or other nutrients, but doing this will be increasingly uncomfortable over time.
+Because vine collectives can store energy, water, and nutrients in the base of their stems, most can go a few days without sun, water, or nutrients.

-Common Mental Characteristics: The consciousness of each individual vine in a Vine Collective joins with the others to form a collective consciousness.
+Common Mental Characteristics: The consciousness of each individual vine in a vine collective joins with the others to form a collective consciousness.
 Usually this connection is facilitated by telepathy.
-The degree to which individual vine consciousnesses are subsumed into a Vine Collective’s group consciousness varies.
-Some Vine Collectives experience themselves as a single entity, using the pronoun “I” when talking about themself, but others experience themselves as a group of consciousness and use the pronoun “we” when talking about themselves.
+The degree to which individual vine consciousnesses are subsumed into a vine collective’s group consciousness varies.
+Some vine collectives experience themselves as a single entity, but others experience themselves as a group of consciousness.

 Magical Affinities: